dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 On the original PC the PIT also had other uses, like providing the clock for the RAM and the oscillator for the speaker.
 Each of these functions is provided by a 'channel', with channel 0 being the timer (channels 1 and 2 are the other functions).
 On modern PITs it's likely that only channel 0 exists, so the other channels are best left untouched.

 Despite it being so old the PIT is still useful because it provides several useful modes and a known frequency.
-This means we can use it to calibrate the other timers in our system, which we dont always know the frequency of.
+This means we can use it to calibrate the other timers in our system, which we don't always know the frequency of.

 The PIT itself provides several modes of operation, although we only really care about a few of them: